-If the University has violated the layoff provisions of the Collective Agreement, you have the right to file a grievance.
+If the University has violated the organizational change or layoff provisions of the Collective Agreement, you have the right to file a grievance.
 These grievances are often challenging, given the extensive rights employers have to reorganize the workplace, but if you believe the University has violated the Collective Agreement, you should speak with a Union Representative to assess your options.